danon/InflektionClient/ReadMe.md

 - I updated the user interface from vanilla-js to angular, with the behaviour specified by the acceptance test.
 Thanks to good design and separation of concern, the migration didn't require change in business logic or acceptance tests.
+- I added a failing acceptance test, that given a failure to load partners results in informing the user of a failure.